openedx/event-tracking/doc/user_guide/design.rst

         }
     )

-.. function:: tracker.emit(event_type, field_values)
+.. function:: tracker.emit(name, field_values)

-:event_type: A unique identification string for an event that has already been registered.
+:name: A unique identification string for an event that has already been registered.
 :field_values: A dictionary mapping field names to the value to include in the event.
 Note that all values provided must be serializable.

 Regardless of previous state or configuration, the data will always be logged, however, in the following conditions will cause a warning to be logged: